 What Makes the Montessori Method Stand Out

-These days, with all the different schools to choose between, from public to private schools, and charter to gifted and talented schools to choose from, selecting the best type of education for your child can be a little daunting.
+These days, with all the different schools to choose between, from public to private schools, and charter to gifted and talented schools, and even online preschools, selecting the best type of education for your child can be a little daunting.
 This is especially true for parents with young learners that want them to hit all of those important developmental benchmarks.

-That’s why Playgarden Prep teachers are here to tell you what makes our Montessori school Tribeca unique and why it (or our Upper East Side Montessori preschool) could be best for your young learner, so read on!
+That’s why Playgarden Prep teachers are here to tell you what makes our Tribeca Montessori preschool unique and why it (or our Upper East Side Montessori preschool) could be best for your young learner, so read on!

 It’s no secret that children learn from their peers, and this can be especially true when mixing age groups, giving younger learners an important opportunity to expand their development.
 By grouping children that might be at different stages in their learning journey at our Tribeca Montessori preschool, it can provide an opportunity for older children to guide younger children, in addition to giving young learners more mentors to follow than simply the teacher.

 Planes of Development

-Maria Montessori, the Italian physician that developed the Montessori teaching method, believed that children passed through different phases of growth and development, the first two (0-6; 6-12) being the most important.
+Maria Montessori, the Italian physician who developed the Montessori teaching method, believed that children passed through different phases of growth and development — the first two (ages 0-6 and 6-12) being the most important.
 We’ve all heard the phrase, “a young mind absorbs information like a sponge.”
 This is especially true during these ages, and is why they’re most likely to retain information and develop at a rapid pace.
 At this time, children are developing their sense of how the world works, learning how to walk and talk, and socialize with others.
 Montessori schools help create an optimal environment for these important planes of development.

 Self-Guided Discovery & Problem Solving

 Another key component of Montessori education is the emphasis placed on guided discovery and problem solving that the student is encouraged to do on their own.
 Making mistakes and finding solutions on their own is encouraged, and teachers at our Tribeca Montessori preschool (and all Montessori schools) will often take a hands-off or observer approach and let their students figure out solutions and develop a keener system of critical observation and problem-solving skills.

 Contact us today for more about our Montessori preschool in Tribeca

-Do you want to learn more about our curriculum and teachers?
-If so, contact us by emailing firstname.lastname@example.org or calling (212) 965-9717 (or check out the Upper East Side Montessori preschool here!)
+Do you want to learn more about our Tribeca Montessori Preschool curriculum and teachers?
+If so, contact us by emailing email@example.com or calling (212) 965-9717 (or check out the Upper East Side Montessori preschool here!)